 The Godox AD200 pocket flash has been my sole external light source for a couple of shoots I have done in the past 2 months.
 This is one of its kind flash light that is so compact that it easily fits in your pocket, if you are wearing a pair of jeans.
+This Canon and Nikon DSLR camera external flash is a unique product in itself and a great light source for a photographer.

 A flash light which is almost the same size of a standard speedlight, has the flash output of almost three times that of a speedlight such as the Godox TT685.
 You get all the features that you need as a professional photographer in an external flash, be it built-in receiver, TTL functionality, HSS up to 1/8000 sec, guide number 60, second-curtain sync, multi-stroboscopic flash ability and flash exposure compensation.